 The Pacific Crest National Scenic Trail is a treasured pathway through some of the most scenic terrain in the nation.
 Beginning in southern California at the Mexican border, the PCT travels a total distance of 2,650 miles through California, Oregon, and Washington until reaching the Canadian border.
 The PCT is one of the original National Scenic Trails established by Congress in the 1968 National Trails System Act and fifty-four percent of the trail lies within designated wilderness.

-The USGS partnered with the National Forest Service to incorporate the two trails onto the Washington US Topo maps.
-These two NST's join the Ice Age National Scenic Trail in Wisconsin as being featured on the new Topo maps.
+The USGS partnered with the U.S. Forest Service to incorporate the trail onto the Oregon US Topo maps.
+This NST joins the Ice Age National Scenic Trail, the Pacific Northwest National Scenic Trail and the North Country National Scenic Trail as being featured on the new US Topo quads.
 The USGS hopes to eventually include all National Scenic Trails in The National Map products.

 There are 11 National Scenic Trails:

 - Appalachian National Scenic Trail

 - Natchez Trace National Scenic Trail

 - New England National Scenic Trail

 - Pacific Northwest National Scenic Trail